jingchun19/odin-recipes/README.md

 # odin-recipes
 Implemented new recipes
-Used basic git commands, understood the staging and main phases Used the basic HTML boiler template and reference links to create imagea
+Used basic git commands, understood the staging and main phases Used the basic HTML boiler template and reference links to create images

 TODO:
 Make site more interactive